rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 the language has perfectly good built-in lists and dictionaries. [#]_

 So Python is simple.
-But that doesn't mean it's limiting like other simple languages such as Basic.
+But that doesn't mean it's limiting like other simple languages such as BASIC.
 With Python you also have a pretty good object-oriented environment.
 You just aren't forced to use it as you are with Java.
 Python also has limited functional programming features, though other languages are better in this respect.